OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 > We recognize under the DMA that we've been forced to change.
 And we have created a program that keeps security and privacy in mind, that keeps the integrity of the operating system in mind, and **allows third parties to bring their browser engine, Google, Mozilla, to the platform.
 And for whatever reason, they have chosen not to do so.**
 > <cite>[Kyle Andeer - Apple - Vice President Apple Legal](https://www.youtube-nocookie.com/embed/_nRU9XUbnpM?si=c8fJkMSrN8V0Idhd)<br>(emphasis added)</cite>

 At the DMA workshop last week, we directly raised with Apple the primary blocker preventing third-party browser engines from shipping on iOS.
-Apple claimed that vendors like Google and Mozilla have *“everything they need”* to ship a browser engine in the EU and simply *"have chosen not to do so”*.
+Apple claimed that vendors like Google and Mozilla have *"everything they need"* to ship a browser engine in the EU and simply *"have chosen not to do so"*.

 Apple has been fully aware of these barriers since at least June 2024, [when we covered them in exhaustive detail](https://open-web-advocacy.org/apple-dma-review/).
 Multiple browser vendors have also discussed these same issues with Apple directly.
 The suggestion that Apple is unaware of the problems is not just ridiculous, it's demonstrably false. **Apple knows exactly what the issues are.
 It is simply refusing to address them.**